On colorful generalizations of the Goodman--Pollack transversal problem: Introduction

-The color classes $\F_1, \dots, \F_{d+1}$ define a rank $d+1$ \emph{partition matroid} on the ground set $\F$ given by the bases $\{F_1, \dots, F_{d+1}\} \subseteq \F$, where $F_i \in \F_i$ for each $i=1, \dots, d+1$.
-Kalai and Meshulam obtained far-reaching topological generalizations of Theorem \ref{thm:col-helly} to matroids that are not necessarily partition matroids, one of which being the following:
+Given a coloring $\F = \CC_1 \cup \dots \cup \CC_n$ into $n$ colors, we will say that a subfamily $\I \subseteq \F$ is \emph{rainbow} if $|\I \cap \CC_i| \le 1$, for each $i=1, \dots, n$.
+Assuming all color classes are nonempty, they define a rank $n$ \emph{partition matroid} on the ground set $\F$ with rainbow sets as independent.
+Kalai and Meshulam obtained far-reaching topological generalizations of Theorem~\ref{thm:col-helly} to matroids that are not necessarily partition matroids, one of which is the following:

-\begin{theorem}[{Kalai and Meshulam \cite{kalai2005topological}}] Let $\F$ be a finite family of convex sets in $\R^d$ and $M$ a matroid on the ground set $M$.
-Suppose that $\bigcap_{i \in \sigma} F_i \neq \emptyset$, for every independent set $\sigma$ in $M$.
+\begin{theorem}[{Kalai and Meshulam~\cite{kalai2005topological}}] Let $\F$ be a finite family of convex sets in $\R^d$ and $M$ a matroid on the ground set $\F$.
+Suppose that $\bigcap \I \neq \emptyset$, for every independent set $\I$ in $M$.
 Then, there exists a subset $\G \subseteq \F$ such that $\bigcap \G \neq \emptyset$ and $\rank(\F \setminus \G) \le d$. \end{theorem}

 Moving to the opposite extreme, from points ($k = 0$) to hyperplanes ($k = d-1$), Goodman, Pollack, and Wenger in a series of three papers \cites{goodman1988hadwiger,wenger1990generalization, pollack1990necessary} established a necessary and sufficient condition for a family of convex sets in $\R^d$ to admit a hyperplane transversal.
-(While we don't state the condition in this paragraph, it can be read off from Theorem \ref{thm:holmsen} below by substituting $M$ to be the partition matroid of a coloring $\F = \F_1 \cup \dots \cup \F_{r+2}$, where $\F_1 = \dots = \F_{r+2}$.)
-This celebrated result in geometric transversal theory, which extended previous work by Hadwiger \cite{hadwiger1957eibereiche} on line transversals in the plane, has been expanded upon in a variety of ways \cites{Anderson1996Oriented,ArochaSpearoids2002}.
-In particular, Arocha, Bracho, and Montejano \cite{arocha2008colorful} obtained a colorful generalization of Hadwiger's result and conjectured a colorful version of the Goodman-Pollack-Wenger theorem for general $d$ and $k=d-1$.
-Some partial results were obtained by Holmsen and Rold\'an-Pensado in \cite{holmsen2016colored} and later Holmsen proved a more general matroidal extension of the Goodman-Pollack-Wenger theorem:
+(While we don't state the condition in this paragraph, it can be read off from Theorem~\ref{thm:holmsen} below by substituting $M$ to be the partition matroid of a coloring $\F = \CC_1 \cup \dots \cup \CC_{r+2}$, where $\CC_1 = \dots = \CC_{r+2}$.)
+This celebrated result in geometric transversal theory, which extended previous work by Hadwiger~\cite{hadwiger1957eibereiche} on line transversals in the plane, has been expanded upon in a variety of ways \cites{Anderson1996Oriented,ArochaSpearoids2002}.
+In particular, Arocha, Bracho, and Montejano~\cite{arocha2008colorful} obtained a colorful generalization of Hadwiger's result and conjectured a colorful version of the Goodman-Pollack-Wenger theorem for general $d$ and $k=d-1$.
+Some partial results were obtained by Holmsen and Rold\'an-Pensado~\cite{holmsen2016colored} and later Holmsen proved a more general matroidal extension of the Goodman-Pollack-Wenger theorem:

 \begin{theorem}[{Holmsen \cites{holmsen2022colorful, cheong2024some}}] Let $\F$ be a finite family of convex sets in $\R^d$ and $M$ a matroid on the ground set $\F$.
 Suppose that for some $0 \le r < d$ there exists a function $\phi \colon \F \to \R^r$ such that